-RECOMMENDED RESTAURANT: The Cove Country Inn, a family-owned restaurant located in a historic grand house dating back to 1876, with lovely views over the Westport Pond, it regularly hosts live music and a jazz night AMENITIES: LCBO, beer store and grocery stores (Kudrinko's Ltd. is an award winning independent grocer in town and Rosie Yumski's Fine Foods serves boutique specialities)
+RECOMMENDED RESTAURANT: The Cove Country Inn, a family-owned restaurant located in a historic grand house dating back to 1876, with lovely views over the Westport Pond, it regularly hosts live music and a jazz night AMENITIES: LCBO, beer store and grocery stores (Kudrinko's Ltd. is an award winning independent grocer in town and Rosie Yumski's Fine Foods serves boutique specialities).
+WESTPORT MOORING Moorings are located on a small island (you cannot cruise all the way around the island due to a low footbridge).
+There are two free mooring spaces here for Le Boat customers, Subsequent boats are required to pay.
+Call to reserve your spot; 613-273-8621.

-WESTPORT MOORING INFORMATION

-cannot cruise all the way around the island due to a low footbridge).
-There are two free mooring spaces here for Le Boat customers, allocated on a first come, first served basis.
-Subsequent boats are required to pay.
-(Call 613-273-2191 to contact the village of Westport for more

-NEWBORO

-A fisherman's paradise and a shopper's heaven, Newboro is a wonderfully quirky stop on the Rideau Canal.
+le boat NEWBORO A fisherman's paradise and a shopper's heaven, Newboro is a wonderfully quirky stop on the Rideau Canal.
 The Village of Newboro is a favourite spot for anglers looking to land one of the big Largemouth Bass that populate Newboro Lake.
 It is also a popular stop for boaters due to its location adjacent to the Newboro Lockstation on the Rideau Canal.
 It's a great place to restock supplies or have a quiet lunch or dinner at one of the local restaurants.